If you’re reading this right now, you’re probably curious about Intuitive Eating and already have a hunch that diets don’t work.

 Meal prep is perceived as a very rigid way of eating, but I just don’t see it that way.
 Especially when you combine the practice of meal planning with intuitive eating.

-Here at Workweek Lunch, the purpose of meal prep is giving yourself easy access to the foods that make you feel your best during your busy workweek when you barely have time to think about showering.
+Here at Workweek Lunch, the purpose of meal prep is to give yourself easy access to the foods that make you feel your best during your busy workweek when you barely have time to think about showering.

-Here on this blog, meal prep is NOT about dieting or weight loss or being rigid.
+At Workweek Lunch, meal prep is NOT about dieting or weight loss, or being rigid.